donnemartin/donnemartin.github.io/content/system-design-database.md

 * Most master-master systems are either loosely consistent (violating ACID) or have increased write latency due to synchronization.
 * Conflict resolution comes more into play as more write nodes are added and as latency increases.
 * See [Disadvantage(s): replication](#disadvantages-replication) for points related to **both** master-slave and master-master.

+##### Disadvantage(s): replication

+* There is a potential for loss of data if the master fails before any newly written data can be replicated to other nodes.
+* Writes are replayed to the read replicas.
+If there are a lot of writes, the read replicas can get bogged down with replaying writes and can't do as many reads.
+* The more read slaves, the more you have to replicate, which leads to greater replication lag.
+* On some systems, writing to the master can spawn multiple threads to write in parallel, whereas read replicas only support writing sequentially with a single thread.
+* Replication adds more hardware and additional complexity.